Spleenftw/dotfiles/README.md

 # Todo list

 - [ ] Adding the kitty install to the install.sh & playbook.yml files.
+- [ ] Adding the font&icon install to the playbook.yml file.
 - [ ] Adding the fish plugins install to the install.sh & playbook.yml files.
 - [x] Adding the starship prompt install to the install.sh & playbook.yml files.